BRETT L. STINE

 Interests

-• Archaic Greek poetry
+• Archaic Greek Poetry

-• Ancient literary criticism
+• Ancient Literary Criticism

-Brett has served in various departmental and university roles while at Columbia.
+Brett has served in various departmental and university roles while at Columbia University.
 He was co-organizer for the Columbia Classics Colloquium from 2020–22.
 He was the Lead Teaching Fellow and co-organizer of the Team Teaching Pedagogy Colloquium from 2023–24.
 In a broader university capacity, Brett also served as department representative to the Arts and Sciences Graduate Council (ASGC, 2022-24), as well as ASGC representative and Vice-Chair of Operations for the PhD Council (2022-24).
-Brett currently serves as graduate representative for the Classics Department (2024-25).

 Please feel free to reach out to Brett about his research or teaching at BLS2187@columbia.edu.